Floorp-Projects/Floorp/toolkit/crashreporter/docs/index.rst

 IPC message after 60 seconds, the plugin IPC code will take minidumps of all of the processes involved and then kill the plugin.

-In this case, there will be only one .ini file with the crash report metadata, but there will be multiple dump files: at least one for the browser process and one for the plugin process, and perhaps also additional dumps for the Flash sandbox and broker processes.
+In this case, there will be only one .extra file with the crash report metadata, but there will be multiple dump files: at least one for the browser process and one for the plugin process.
 All of these files are submitted together as a unit.
 Before submission, the filenames of the files are linked:

-- **uuid.ini** - *annotations, includes an additional_minidumps field*
+- **uuid.extra** - *annotations, includes the `additional_minidumps` annotation
+  holding a comma-separated list of the additional minidumps*
 - **uuid.dmp** - *plugin process dump file*
 - **uuid-<other>.dmp** - *other process dump file as listed in additional_minidumps*

 about:crashes
 =============